advanced-security/probot-security-alerts/README.md

 > [!IMPORTANT]
 > GitHub webhooks expect a response within 10 seconds.
 This may require a Premium Azure Function plan to ensure the Function's [cold start behavior](https://learn.microsoft.com/en-us/azure/azure-functions/functions-scale#cold-start-behavior) will allow it to respond within the required timeframe.

+### Installation

+There are several ways you can host your application.

+#### Azure

+The application can be hosted in Microsoft Azure using [Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview?pivots=programming-language-csharp), we have provided scripts and infrastructure as code bicep templates to provision all necessary resources.

+If you want to run the application in Azure, jump to [Azure Installation](docs/Azure-Install.md) guide, all you need is an Azure Subscription.

 ## Using GitHub Security Managers